 Chronic Insomnia can make your life unbearable due to increased accidents and errors, difficulties in remembering, focusing on tasks, or even paying attention.
 It may contribute to depression, irritability, and anxiety.
+It may contribute to depression, irritability, anxiety, and heart diseases.
+For that reason, you should see a doctor certified in ACLS because sleep deprivation can affect your function during the day.
 For that reason, you should see a doctor because sleep deprivation can affect your function during the day.
 Therefore, the doctor will identify and treat the underlying problem.

 Sleep is vital for your health.
 Insomnia is the inability to fall asleep and contributes to alertness throughout the night.
 The problem is caused by underlying issues like trauma, smoking, and taking caffeine a few hours to bedtime or unconducive environment.

 The problem can be controlled by altering your behaviours before bedtime.
 That means that you should make sleep your top priority and avoid activities that encourage alertness before bedtime.
 Visit a doctor if the problem persists.